astronomer/docs/learn/kubepod-operator.md

 import kpo_xcom_example_traditional from '!!raw-loader!../code-samples/dags/kubepod-operator/kpo_xcom_example_traditional.py';
 import kpo_separate_cluster_example from '!!raw-loader!../code-samples/dags/kubepod-operator/kpo_separate_cluster_example.py';

 The KubernetesPodOperator (KPO) runs a Docker image in a dedicated Kubernetes Pod.
-By abstracting calls to the Kubernetes API, the KubernetesPodOperator lets you start and run Pods from Airflow using DAG code.
+By abstracting calls to the Kubernetes API, the KubernetesPodOperator lets you start and run Pods from Apache Airflow® using DAG code.

 In this guide, you'll learn: